-- What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - The Fund will maintain a lower carbon intensity (the aggregate of GHG scopes 1, 2 & 3) score than that of the benchmark. - 60% or more of the Fund's investments will have an ESG risk rating of Medium or Negligible/Low. - The Fund will not hold issuers that derive 10% or more of their revenues from controversial weapons, adult entertainment, and/or tobacco and tobacco-related products. - The Fund will exclude issuers not compliant with the 10 Principles of the UN Global Compact.
+- What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - The Fund will maintain a lower carbon intensity (the aggregate of GHG scopes 1, 2 & 3) score than that of the benchmark. - 60% or more of the Fund's investments will have an ESG risk rating of Medium or Negligible/Low. - The Fund will not hold issuers that derive 10% or more of their revenues from controversial weapons, adult entertainment, and/or tobacco and tobacco-related products. - The Fund will exclude issuers not compliant with the 10 Principles of the UN Global

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Compact.